BWCA and Quetico Park

 6) Live & dead bait (organic) is prohibited in Quetico and hooks USED must have pinched barbs.

-2. US Customs requires the use of the CBP ROAM app with a link at CBP Reporting Offsite Arrival – Mobile (ROAM) to return to the U.S. from Canadian trips (not to enter CANADA).
+The final requirement will be for checking back into the USA at the end of the Quetico trip.
+US Customs requires the use of the CBP ROAM app with a link at CBP Reporting Offsite Arrival – Mobile (ROAM) to return to the U.S. from Canadian trips (not to enter CANADA).
+What types of documents are accepted for entry into the United States via land and sea?

 • U.S. citizens can present a valid: U.S. Passport; Passport Card; Enhanced Driver’s License; Trusted Traveler Program card (NEXUS, SENTRI or FAST); U.S. Military identification card when traveling on official orders; U.S. Merchant Mariner document when traveling in conjunction with official maritime business; or Form I-872 American Indian Card, or (when available) Enhanced Tribal Card.